1984hosting/1984-connector-for-dk-and-woocommerce/readme.md

 The main code repository for the plugin is at https://github.com/1984hosting/.
 The Subversion account for the WordPress plugin respository is used for "built" releases of the plugin.

-We are happy to receive patches and pull requests for new feature ideas, bug fixes, translations.
+We are happy to receive patches and pull requests for new feature ideas, bug fixes and translations. **Please contact us directly at 1984@1984.is or the WordPress Security Team in case of security voulnerabilities.**

 If you are reporting a bug, please describe the steps needed to be taken so that we can replicate it, if possible.